RobinLinus/coins-legacy/notes/pay-to-open-channel.md

 Alternatively, the hub could send the user a zero-confirmation transaction opening the channel.
 However, then the hub can not batch more channels into that transaction to reduce its on-chain fees.

-That implies a simple formula of how long funds must be helt in custody in relation to saving fees:
+That implies a simple formula describing how long funds must be helt in custody in relation to saving fees:

 ```
 t = min_channels_per_tx / avg_new_users_per_hour